The Future is Log-Gaussian: ResNets and Their Infinite-Depth-and-Width Limit at Initialization: Main Results

 where at each layer the vector function $\vp_{s^\ell}:\bR^n \to \bR^n$ applies either $\vpp$ or $\vp_-$ to the entries according to the random signs $s^\ell$.
 More precisely, the $i$-th component is

 An equivalent definition is the entrywise multiplication $\vp_{s^\ell}(z) = \vpp(s^\ell \odot z)$.
-Note that the random signs $s_i^\ell$ are \emph{not} trainable parameters; they are frozen on initialization.
-We now present a corresponding limiting theorem for Balanced ResNets.
+Note that the random signs $s_i^\ell$ are \emph{not} trainable parameters; they are frozen on initialization. \mufan{This same symmetrization was first exploited by \citet{allen2019learning,bai2019beyond} to study a quadratic approximation of the network.} We now present a corresponding limiting theorem for Balanced ResNets.

 \begin{thm} For a balanced ResNet, the same result as \cref{prop:main} given in \eqref{eq:main} still holds, but with the mean and variance of $G$ given simply by

 \end{thm} Balanced ResNets are constructed so that the activation of each neuron is independent of all others due to the random signs $s^\ell$.
 This eliminates the hypoactivation and variance terms which complicated the analysis of the Vanilla ResNet and necessitated Conjecture \ref{conj:hypoactivation}.
 Instead, for Balanced ResNets it is straightforward to compute that for any fixed $z,w\in \bR^n$ we have